-Welcome to the Constantino Brumidi Lodge Order Sons of Italy in America.
+Welcome to the Constantino Brumidi Lodge Order Sons and Daughters of Italy in America.
 Located on Rte 231 in Deer Park, NY, our lodge building / catering hall is conveniently located off the Long Island Expressway, Northern State Parkway, Southern State Parkway, and Sunrise Highway.
 We sponsor many functions and benefits throughout the year.
 Many of these functions are available to non members as well.

 WANT TO BECOME A MEMBER?

 Membership in our local chapter has the added benefit of being part of our lodge, where we host many functions in addition to regularly scheduled Vegas nights.
 In addition, the main hall is available to rent for weddings or other private parties.